LCR-BCCRC/LCR-BCCRC.github.io/technologies.md

 * **Illumina MiSeq for next-generation sequencing**

-* **Nanostring nCounter for gene expression analysis**
+* **NanoString nCounter for gene expression analysis**

-  Nanostring's nCounter technology allows us to utilize our large repository of formalin-fixed paraffin-embedded tissue (FFPET) for exploring gene expression analysis in primary samples and cell lines.
+  NanoString's nCounter technology allows us to utilize our large repository of formalin-fixed paraffin-embedded tissue (FFPET) for exploring gene expression analysis in primary samples and cell lines.

   Some selected publications from the LCR group that have used this technology include: